 Employers provide variable sales compensation for a variety of reasons

-A variable compensation plan is intended to help salespeople match their daily activities with business goals.
-Employers reward sales staff with commissions in order to motivate them to achieve greater business results.
-It also aids firms in attracting top salespeople who want their ability to add value reflected in their compensation.
-The top salespeople are proud of their ability to manage their earnings based on success.
-They are able to do so because of their flexible remuneration.
+A variable compensation plan is intended to help salespeople match their daily activities with business goals, with the concept of on-target earnings guiding their efforts.
+Employers reward sales staff with commissions to motivate them to achieve greater business results, and it also aids firms in attracting top salespeople who want their ability to add value reflected in their compensation, specifically through on-target earnings.
+The top salespeople are proud of their ability to manage their earnings based on success, facilitated by their flexible remuneration structure that includes on-target earnings.

 What are the advantages of variable pay?